-Plan Elements
+Plan Section and Page Plan Elements

-Basic Plan - Provides an overview of the Resort Hotel emergency management/response program and the Resort Hotel ability to prepare for, respond to, and recover from emergencies and disasters.
+verview of the Resort Hotel emergency management/response tel ability to prepare for, respond to, and recover from emergencies

-1. Title Page - The Title Page clearly states the name of the resort hotel, indicates that it is an emergency response plan and a date of last revision.
+tle Page clearly states the name of the resort hotel, indicates that it is onse plan and a date of last revision.

+It is recommended that the plan should:

 Include the name of the property(s).

 Include the name of the plan (Emergency Response Plan).

 Include a date of last revised.

+Comments:

-2. Table of Contents and Plan Development and Review Checklist - An outline of the plan's format, key sections, attachments, charts, etc.
+· ontents and Plan Development and Review Checklist - An outline format, key sections, attachments, charts, etc.

+It is recommended that the plan should:

 Include a table of contents that lists/identifies the major sections/chapters and/or key elements of the plan.

 Include a Record of Changes.

+Comments:

+3. Promulgation Statement - A signed statement formally recognizing and adopting the plan as the resort hotel's ERP.
+It is recommended that the plan should: Include the plan's Promulgation Statement, signed by the resort hotel's Chief Executive.
+Comments: I. Purpose - This explains the plan's intent, who it involves, and why it was developed.
+It is recommended that the plan should: Describe the purpose for developing and maintaining the ERP.
+Describe what types of incidents and under what conditions the plan will be activated.
+Describe who has the authority to activate the plan.
+Comments: II.
+Policy - Provides an overview for the jurisdiction's/agencies overall approach to emergency Management.
+It is recommended that the plan should: Describe the resort hotel's overall objectives to emergency management.
+Describe the incident command arrangements from the initial response to the establishment of an Emergency Command Post (ECP)